msanvarov/php-security/README.md

 # PHP Security
-## Outlining PHP vulnerabilities and how to fight against them
+## Outlining PHP Vulnerabilities
+## The sample database files are included in the folders
-## Please refer to the Notes.md for explanations, and all of the required files can be found the folders.
+## Please refer to the Notes.md for explanations